I can't stress enough that Back 4 Blood is Left 4 Dead 3

 Two more smaller-but-significant changes shouldn't go unnoticed: 1) you can sprint now; 2) guns have iron sights, partly to accommodate a new weapon attachments system.
 I still ended up playing Back 4 Blood mostly without ironsights—the missions I played didn't exactly encourage us to stand still and aim.
 But the addition of modular weapon attachments you can find in the environment or purchase before each mission is welcome, partly because it'll force more complex decisions than the rock-paper-scissors of Left 4 Dead's rifle-shotgun-sniper weapon set.

 How much Back 4 Blood does ultimately alter the experience it's unapologetically resuscitating hinges on Turtle Rock's promises of a bigger experience that plays out over the course of a campaign, almost all of which has yet to be revealed.
-We also don't know if Back 4 Blood will be moddable, or how far down the "service game" path Turtle Rock and Warner Bros. will take it, questions they weren't ready to answer quiet yet.
+We also don't know if Back 4 Blood will be moddable, or how far down the "service game" path Turtle Rock and Warner Bros. will take it (will there be a season pass?), questions they weren't ready to answer quiet yet.
 You'll be able to judge some of this for yourself very soon: the alpha just went live today, and runs through December 21st.